tonyjohnvan/heroku-wordpress/README.md

-# heroku-wordpress
+# WordPress on Heroku
 This project can help you directly deploy a newer version of WordPress on Heroku environment.
-It also has the Woocommerce plugin installed as well, which is the biggest opensource e-commerce CMS over the world.
-With the minimal configuration needed to get everything up online!
+It also has the Woocommerce plugin installed as well, which is the biggest open source e-commerce CMS over the world.

+This repo uses latest version of WordPress and the minimal configuration needed to get everything up online on Heroku in 3 minutes!

 *as for now this repo uses WordPress 4.7.2 and Woocommerce 2.6.13*